 Peter received the Auditor General of Canada’s award for excellence in annual reporting in 1998, 2000, 2002, 2003 and 2004 and was twice nominated as Canada’s CFO of the year.

 He has over 3,000 hours as pilot in command of over 120 different aircraft types, and is a highly experienced air display and aerobatic performer.
 Peter is an Upper Freeman of the Honourable Company of Air Pilots and a Fellow of the Royal Aeronautical Society in London, England.

-Peter is currently Chairman of Orbis Canada and the Global Finance Committee Chairman of the Orbis International Board in New York.
+Peter is currently Chairman of Orbis Canada, the world’s only flying eye hospital and the Global Finance Committee Chairman of the Orbis International Board in New York.